 Styling a Jumper Under a Suit

 When you conjure up the image of a gentleman wearing a well-fitted suit, you probably automatically picture him wearing a shirt and tie.
 That’s not surprising, of course – in the majority of cases, that’s exactly how suits are worn.
 But there are exceptions.
-Suits work really well with less formal underlayers, too, such as T-shirts, sweatshirts, and the garments we’re looking at today – jumpers.
+Suits work really well with less formal underlayers, too, such as T-shirts, sweatshirts, and the garments we’re looking at today – a jumper with suit.
 It’s a growing trend that shows no sign of abating, so we thought we’d give the lowdown on choosing a suitable sweater, and how to wear it.

 What’s The Attraction?

-Why has the jumper under a suit been embraced with such enthusiasm?
+Why has the jumper with suit been embraced with such enthusiasm?
 The answer probably lies both in its functionality and its aesthetic versatility.
 As temperatures fall, there’s the obvious benefit of giving that little extra insulation.
 And since the jumper is just a layer, it can be removed and put on as you move from place to place.

 But it’s not merely about keeping warm – it’s a style statement in itself.
 It works in the office, on Zoom calls, and entertaining clients at the restaurant, making it a versatile item that softens the formal edge while suit keeps things businesslike.